How to Claim As A Cyclist Hit By A Car Door?

 A No Win No Fee agreement, or Conditional Fee Agreement, is a contract between you and your solicitor.
 It states that you don’t have to pay solicitor’s fees if your case fails or an upfront fee before your solicitor starts working on your case.

-If your case succeeds, your solicitor will deduct a legally capped percentage of your compensation.
+If your case succeeds, your solicitor will deduct a legally capped percentage of your compensation in success fees.
 However, you and your lawyer will discuss this before your claim begins.

 No Win No Fee agreements can be an alternative option to claiming without legal representation.
 Although there is no initial cost to do so, you could incur ongoing fees such as medical costs.
 However, these costs are covered by the agreement.